 Accessing ABDR

 If you work in a haemophilia treatment centre and don’t yet have access to ABDR, you should talk to your centre’s Director.
 You can then apply online for access by first creating a BloodPortal account and then apply for access to ABDR by selecting the ABDR icon in BloodPortal and completing the online form.
-Once your access request is approved by your haemophilia treatment centre director and the NBA, you will be notified by email.
+Once your access request is submitted and then approved by your haemophilia treatment centre director and the NBA, you will be notified by email.

 If you are being treated through a haemophilia treatment centre and wish to view your record in ABDR, you should discuss this with your treating clinician.